Beyond the Logo

 1. The Typography

 We chose a custom typeface with sharp, forward-leaning angles.
 It looks fast even when it’s standing still.
 It mimics the aerodynamic lines of a GT3 race car.
+We paired it with a tight-tracked, all-caps display weight for headlines and a precision-engineered monospaced face for data and specs—like reading a dyno sheet.

 2. The Color Palette